aarafat27/Physics-Informed-Neural-Networks-PINNs/README.md

 Traditional neural networks are data-driven, learning patterns from labeled data to make predictions.
 PINNs, however, are physics-driven, integrating known physical equations into the training process.
 ![image](https://github.com/user-attachments/assets/2698f88c-a439-4ee2-a92d-2bb62eff2378)

-** 📚Read More About PINNs at: ** https://medium.com/tech-spectrum/physics-informed-neural-networks-pinns-2357aeec4fbc
+📚**Read More About PINNs at:** https://medium.com/tech-spectrum/physics-informed-neural-networks-pinns-2357aeec4fbc